Ngigi33/xarm7_cowork/xarm_sequence_runner/README.md

 ros2 run xarm_sequence_runner task_sequencer

 # Start the main sequence (call with custom Trigger.srv):
-ros2 service call /start_main_sequence xarm_custom_interfaces/srv/Trigger "{run: true}"
+ros2 service call /start_task_sequence xarm_custom_interfaces/srv/Trigger "{run: true}"

 # Start the post-manual (auto) sequence:
 ros2 service call /start_auto_sequence xarm_custom_interfaces/srv/Trigger "{run: true}"
 ```

 Overview
-- `start_main_sequence` service: starts the main sequence of tasks (runs a list of Python scripts in order).
+- `start_task_sequence` service: starts the main sequence of tasks (runs a list of Python scripts in order).
 After the main sequence completes, the node automatically starts the post-manual sequence in a background thread and waits for an explicit "auto" trigger if needed.
 - `start_auto_sequence` service: starts the post-manual (auto) sequence directly.
 - Custom service type: `xarm_custom_interfaces/srv/Trigger` is used by both services.
 It includes a `bool run` request field and returns `bool success` and `string message` in the response.